 - Please double space your work and use Arial point 12

-- Attach your submission in a Word document to the email.
-Work pasted into the body of the email or attached in PDF will be rejected unread.
+- Attach your submission in a Microsoft Word document to the email.
+Regrettably, work pasted into the body of the email, links to an online document or attached in PDF will be rejected unread.
 Please also attach a 50-word third person biography in a Word document in Arial 12.
 One or two links to your author website and/or social media profile is encouraged